back

 Workout Agreement

-Lump-sum settlement
+Lump-sum Settlement

 With a lump-sum settlement, you can end up paying less than you owe.
 In many lump-sum settlements, the borrower ends up paying just the principal amount of the debt.

 Lump-sum settlements can help you save thousands in interest and fees.
-But, you must be ready to pay settlement all at once.
+But, you must be ready to pay the settlement all at once.
 If you’re thinking about a settlement, know that you’re going to need a good amount of cash on hand.

 Balance Transfer Credit Cards